Skip to content

 TL;DR

-This paper systematically evaluates 18 segmentation and geospatial foundation models (GFMs), and proposes PRUE—a field boundary segmentation recipe combining a U-Net backbone, composite loss function, and targeted data augmentation.
-PRUE achieves 76% IoU and 47% object-F1 on the FTW benchmark, surpassing the baseline by 6% and 9% respectively, while introducing a novel set of metrics for evaluating deployment robustness.
+This paper provides a systematic evaluation of 18 segmentation and Geospatial Foundation Models (GFM), proposing PRUE—a field boundary segmentation recipe combining a U-Net backbone, composite loss functions, and targeted data augmentation.
+It achieves 76% IoU and 47% object-F1 on the FTW benchmark, improvements of 6% and 9% over the baseline respectively, while introducing a new set of metrics for evaluating deployment robustness.

 Background & Motivation

-1. Background: Large-scale field boundary maps are critical for agricultural monitoring.
-Deep learning methods—particularly U-Net-based semantic segmentation—have become the dominant approach for extracting field boundaries from satellite imagery.
+1. Background: Large-scale field boundary maps are essential for agricultural monitoring.
+Deep learning methods, particularly U-Net semantic segmentation, have become the mainstream for field boundary extraction from satellite imagery.

-2. Limitations of Prior Work: Existing methods are highly sensitive to illumination variation, spatial scale changes, and geographic domain shifts.
-Deploying top-performing models over large regions introduces tiling artifacts, boundary discontinuities, and other quality degradation issues.
+2. Limitations of Prior Work: Existing methods are highly sensitive to variations in lighting, spatial scale, and geographic shifts.
+Deploying the best models across large regions leads to quality issues such as tiling artifacts and boundary discontinuities.

-4. Goal: To systematically identify the optimal combination of model architecture, loss function, and data augmentation, and to propose a deployment-oriented robustness evaluation framework that enables reliable national-scale field boundary mapping.
+4. Goal: To systematically identify the optimal model architecture-loss-augmentation combination while proposing a set of deployment-oriented robustness metrics to enable reliable national-scale mapping.

-5. Key Insight: The problem is framed as a systematic "bake-off" benchmark, comparing 18 models spanning semantic segmentation, instance segmentation, and GFMs under a unified experimental protocol, with ablations over architecture, loss, and augmentation choices.
+5. Key Insight: The problem is modeled as a "bake-off" system evaluation, conducting unified experiments across 18 models from three categories: semantic segmentation, instance segmentation, and GFMs, while ablating design choices.

-6. Core Idea: Through systematic exploration of the model design space—rather than architectural innovation—PRUE combines U-Net with EfficientNet-B7, log-cosh Dice loss, and channel shuffle with brightness/scale augmentation to jointly optimize accuracy and deployment robustness.
+6. Core Idea: Through systematic exploration of the model design space (rather than architectural innovation), the study combines U-Net+EfficientNet-B7, log-cosh Dice loss, channel shuffle, and brightness/scale augmentation to jointly optimize accuracy and deployment robustness.

 Method